Redhat Link: How to setup printers from the command line using lpadmin in RHEL

 Network – JetDirect/AppSocket

-# lpinfo -m | grep Ricoh | grep CL2000 foomatic-db-ppds/Ricoh/PS/Ricoh-Aficio_CL2000_PS.ppd.gz Ricoh Aficio CL2000 PS # lpadmin -p 5th-floor-mfp -v socket://10.1.2.3:9100 -m foomatic-db-ppds/Ricoh/PS/Ricoh-Aficio_CL2000_PS.ppd.gz -E
+# lpinfo -m | grep Ricoh | grep CL2000 foomatic-db-ppds/Ricoh/PS/Ricoh-Aficio_CL2000_PS.ppd.gz Ricoh Aficio CL2000 PS # lpadmin -p 5th-floor-mfp -v socket://10.1.2.3:9100 -m foomatic-db-ppds/Ricoh/PS/Ricoh-Aficio_CL2000_PS.ppd.gz -E -

 Network – LPD

-# lpinfo -m | grep Canon | grep imageRunner | grep 'C6800' foomatic:Canon-imageRunner_C6800-hpijs-pcl5c.ppd Canon imageRunner C6800 Foomatic/hpijs-pcl5c foomatic:Canon-imageRunner_C6800-Postscript.ppd Canon imageRunner C6800 Foomatic/Postscript # lpadmin -p canon-west -v lpd://10.1.2.3/PASSTHRU -m foomatic:Canon-imageRunner_C6800-hpijs-pcl5c.ppd -E
+# lpinfo -m | grep Canon | grep imageRunner | grep 'C6800' foomatic:Canon-imageRunner_C6800-hpijs-pcl5c.ppd Canon imageRunner C6800 Foomatic/hpijs-pcl5c foomatic:Canon-imageRunner_C6800-Postscript.ppd Canon imageRunner C6800 Foomatic/Postscript # lpadmin -p canon-west -v lpd://10.1.2.3/PASSTHRU -m foomatic:Canon-imageRunner_C6800-hpijs-pcl5c.ppd -EMore information on printing to LPD printers can be found in Configure RHEL to print to Unix print servers.

 -